cake-tech/cake_wallet/howto-build-android.md

 ## Requirements and Setup

-The following are the system requirements to build CakeWallet for your Android device.
+The following are the system requirements to build Cake Wallet for your Android device.

 ```
 Ubuntu >= 20.04